Abeeway/abeeway-geolocation-module/docs/Type1WL-EVB_first_flash.md

 To follow this tutorial, you should have:

-- A EVK board of the Geoloc Module i.e EVK v2.3 or v2.4, P/N:
+- An EVK board of the Geoloc Module i.e EVK v2.3 or v2.4, P/N:
     LBEU5ZZ1WL-633EVB
 - A computer with the following software installed:
   - [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html)